-Amanda Scipione arrived at the Carroll School five years ago, as a part-time student in the MBA program.
+Amanda Scipione arrived at the Carroll School several years ago, as a part-time student in the MBA program.
 She was working for a Boston financial firm at the time—and looking to try out a different field.
 Progress had been a little slow in that direction, but then, “right off the bat, it opened up doors,” she recalls.

 “It” was the addition of Boston College to her resume.
 The MBA student suddenly began getting responses from firms in different industries, and from Carroll School graduates working for those firms.
 The whole experience “opened my eyes to the power of the Boston College alumni network,” Scipione says.